ICOS-Carbon-Portal/pylib/docs/modules.md

       - **Login information is saved**

-          The most efficient and easy way to use the authentication module in an automated manner is by adding these two lines of code to your script:
+          The most efficient and easy way to use the `cpauth` module in an automated manner is by adding these two lines of code to your script:

               from icoscp.cpauth.authentication import Authentication